AhmedTohamy01/Apple-Website/README.md

 ![screenshot](./img/screenshot.jpg)

-The website is a clone of Apple Inc. website @ 2014.
+A clone of Apple website home page @ 2014.

 ## Built With